kyang5/coursedescriptions/source/undergraduate/bsmsprograms.rst

 -   Satisfactory progress towards completion of Loyola’s core.

 .. important::
     Before the undergraduate deadlines do apply to graduate with your B.S in the semester you will actually finish!
 Otherwise, you complicate the conversion to graduate status.
-If the date when you will start graduate status changes from your original application, notify the GPD ahead of time so data in Locus can be fixed.
+If the date when you will start graduate status changes from your original application, notify the GPD ahead of time so data in LOCUS can be fixed.

 .. _application_information: